Nitrogen fertilisers - improving efficiency and saving money

 Nitrogen is critical to plant growth and reproduction.
 Pasture and crop growth will often respond to an increased availability of soil nitrogen.
 This situation is often managed through the addition of nitrogen fertilisers.

-Nitrous oxide is a powerful greenhouse gas and accounts for 5 per cent to 7 per cent of global greenhouse emissions with 90 percent of these derived from agricultural practices.
-Nitrogen based fertilisers and livestock manure (urine and dung) are the key sources of nitrous oxide emissions on farms.
+Nitrous oxide is a powerful greenhouse gas and accounts for 5 percent of global greenhouse gas emissions with over 70 percent of these derived from agricultural sources.
+Nitrogen containing fertilisers and amendments (including organic), and livestock manure (urine and dung) are the key sources of nitrous oxide emissions on farms.

-Farmers can save money, boost pasture and crop production and reduce nitrous oxide losses by carefully planning and implementing best management practices with regards to the 4 Rs — the ‘right’ rate, source, timing and placement of nitrogen fertilisers to match plant needs.
+Farmers can save money, boost pasture and crop production and reduce nitrous oxide losses by carefully planning and implementing best management practices with regards to the 4 Rs - the ‘right’ product, rate, timing and placement of nitrogen fertilisers to match plant needs.
+Maximising the use of nitrogen fixing plants in crops and pastures can reduce input costs and emissions.

 Follow the 4 Rs: